mapeditor/tiled/docs/manual/automapping.md

 *   Include those tiles as alternate inputs in all the rules, or
 *   Make another set of rules to reset all the alternate tiles to a uniform condition.

 The appropriate option will depend on your specific rules.
 In this case, the latter is simpler: all you have to do is erase any cliff tiles, and replace the variants meant to be placed next to cliffs with their basic versions.
-For this purpose, you should create another rule map, and place it *before* the other rules in your rules.txt, so that it can prepare the map for those other rules.
+For this purpose, you should create another rule map, and place it *before* the other rules in your `rules.txt`, so that it can prepare the map for those other rules.
 The actual rules are just simple substitutions:

 | Tile Layer | Name |
 | --- | --- |